 - Solutions that actively involve children in their own solutions.

 - Solutions that celebrate the increasing abilities of the child.

 - Solutions that support the child’s competence and capability.

 - Solutions that over time develop resilience, responsibility and autonomy.

-- Solutions that engage children where they are with fun and creativity.
+- Solutions that engage children where they are – in creativity and curiosity.

 As we observe more and do less, we see how capable and competent the child truly is.

 Since development is ongoing and rapid in these beginning years of life, our view of our child must change as well.
 Therefore, the support we offer our children must change as their capabilities increase.